MatthewSloyan/MD5-message-digest-algorithm/overview.md

 #### Output
 When the message is hashed it is in big endian byte order, an initial check is done to check the architecture of the system.
 If it is a little-endian machine the results are converted.
 If the machine is big endian the result is just printed as the MD5 algorithm is completed using a big-endian byte order.

+## Complexity
+The MD5 hashing algorithm or message digest is a complex and efficient solution however it is not without its downsides especially regarding security.
+We will first have a look at what the MD5 algorithm is, the complexities of this algorithm, its uses and then some of its flaws.

+#### What is a message digest or hashing algorithm?
+A message digest or hashing algorithm is a one-way function.
+The state of the previous message is lost as part of a transform, and the output is drastically different from the input.
+The transform involves several steps defined by the algorithm and which usually includes bit shifting and other bit operations.
+Cryptographic hashing algorithms are used for number of reasons such as securely encrypting passwords, files, and personal details.
+They are used to encrypt personal data so they cannot be accessed by hackers or unauthorised users.
+Because of this it is a necessity that they are unbreakable.
+I.e. impossible to compute two messages that hash to the same value.

+#### The history of MD5
+The MD5 algorithm was designed and developed by Ron Rivest in 1991, and it was released and outlined during April 1992 in RFC 1321.
+The MD5 algorithm was an improvement upon the MD4 algorithm, improvements included adding a fourth round and updating the auxiliary functions, so they were less symmetrical.
+It came at the cost of slightly slower running time, but it was more secure.
+In 1993, 1996 and 2004 successful attempts were made however to exploit its weaknesses and produce a collision.
+Because of these findings it was deemed an unsecure algorithm and it was recommended to use SHA-1 instead at that current time.

+#### The complexities of the algorithm.
+This MD5 algorithm is highly complex in several ways.
+Firstly, it involves a multitude of steps and transforms which can be seen in the algorithms section.
+These four rounds of 64 transforms applied to each 512-bit message block changes the message drastically.
+One transform can change the whole message.
+Also, in the transform a property called the “avalanche effect” is used effectively.
+This property changes the output significantly from one small change.
+For example, if one bit is flipped, half the bits could be flipped.
+This adds significant efficiency and security to algorithms and is a desirable trait.

+The output is a 128-bit value or 4 x 32bit values.
+This provides 2^128 possible different hashes, which equates to 340,282,366,920,938,463,463,374,607,431,768,211,456 possible outcomes.
+Even though two messages could randomly hash to the same value it is very unlikely using the laws of probability.
+However even with its complexities unfortunately for the MD5 algorithm there have been number of successful attempts to engineer this scenario.
+We will look at this in detail along with some other methods of breaking hashes.

+#### How can the MD5 algorithm be reversed?
+Essentially a message digest is irreversible due to its nature.
+As a hash algorithm is a one-way function the initial state is lost and is transformed into a final output as mentioned above.
+A simple analogy for this is if you have a cow, then you convert it into a steak, would you be able to make it into a cow again?
+The answer is no, and hashing algorithms work in the same way.
+However, hashing functions can be broken, or collisions can be found which we will now look at.

+##### Collisions
+A collision is referred to as two different messages that hash to the same value.
+E.g. `hash(m1) == hash(m2)`.
+This will be the focus as there has been several successful attempts at creating two different inputs that output to the same hash value using the MD5 algorithm.